astramind-ai/Pulsar/docs/INSTALLATION-WINDOWS.md

 4. After the script completes, it will have created all necessary files and directories.

+## 5. Installing Pulsar UI

+Install [this](https://github.com/astramind-ai/PulsarUIReleases/releases/download/v0.1.0/Pulsar.Setup.0.1.0.exe) and folow the instruction to complete the installation

 ## 4. Running Pulsar AI

 1. Ensure Docker Desktop is running and GPU support is enabled: